-Platelet rich plasma therapy, or PRP, is a treatment that relies on your own blood.
+Platelet-rich plasma therapy, or PRP, is a treatment we offer in our Dermatology clinic in NYC that relies on your own blood.
 PRP treatment is used for treating age-related wrinkles.
 A PRP injection can also stop hair loss.
-PRP therapy complements a number of cosmetic procedures.
-Talk to your Manhattan dermatologist about a platelet rich plasma injection and how it might benefit you.
+PRP therapy complements several cosmetic procedures.
+Talk to your Manhattan dermatologist, Dr. Bard, about a platelet-rich plasma injection and how it might benefit you.

 Platelet Rich Plasma

 Celebrities seem to be chasing a trendy new treatment in cosmetic dermatology called PRP injections.
 Because your Manhattan dermatologist has vowed to stay up-to-date on the latest techniques, you now can receive platelet-rich plasma injection treatments right here in New York City.
 Platelet-rich plasma therapy is not just a trend, either.
 It’s a proven treatment that relies on your own body for a constant supply of healing protein found in your blood.
 Platelet-rich plasma injection treatment, often referred to as just PRP, when provided by a top dermatologist in Manhattan, is successfully being used to treat conditions such as:

 Platelet-rich plasma used in injections for cosmetic reasons is the same material that’s been successfully used by pain management physicians since the beginning of the 21st century.
 While the technique is still new to many physicians in various fields of medicine, more and more doctors are finding constructive uses for the all-natural substance.
 The plasma forms the liquid in your blood.